duerrp/pyexperiment/examples/README.rst

        pass

    if __name__ == 'main':
-       experiment(commands=[load, average, plot],
+       experiment.main(commands=[load, average, plot],
                        tests=[AverageTest])

-Without any further code, the call to `experiment` will set up a command line interface for our application that allows executing the three functions `read`, `average`, and `plot` by calling `analyzer read ./datafile1 ./datafile2`, `analyzer average`, and `analyzer plot` respectively.
-A call to `analyzer test` will run our (yet unimplemented) unittests.
+Without any further code, the call to :func:`pyexperiment.experiment.main` will set up a command line interface for our application that allows executing the three functions `read`, `average`, and `plot` by calling ``analyzer read ./datafile1 ./datafile2``, `analyzer average`, and `analyzer plot` respectively.
+A call to ``analyzer test`` will run our (yet unimplemented) unittests.

 State
 ~~~~~

 Next, let's write the `read` function and save the loaded data to a
 persistent state file.
-To this end, we can use pyexperiment's `state`
+To this end, we can use pyexperiment's
-which we get by adding `from pyexperiment import state` and `from
+:class:`pyexperiment.State` which we get by adding ``from pyexperiment
-pyexperiment.experiment import save_state` to the top of
+import state`` and ``from pyexperiment.experiment import save_state``
-'analyzer.py'.
-Then, assuming the data files consist of comma
+to the top of 'analyzer.py'.
+Then, assuming the data files consist of
-separated values, we can achieve this by defining `load` as
+comma separated values, we can achieve this by defining `load` as

 .. code-block:: python